Warm Showers

-Warm Showers (WS) is a non-profit hospitality exchange service for people engaging in bicycle touring.
-The platform is a gift economy — hosts are not supposed to charge for lodging and are not bound.
-The legal form is a Colorado 501(c)(3) nonprofit organization headquartered in Boulder, Colorado, US.
+Warm Showers (WS) is a non-profit hospitality exchange service and support network for people engaging in bicycle touring, whereby members offer each other free lodging, meals, and support.
+It is operated by WARMSHOWERS ORG, a Colorado 501(c)(3) nonprofit organization headquartered in Boulder, Colorado, US.
+It is accessible via a website and mobile app.

 The platform has been described as a "cyclists’ support network whose members may offer free amenities and services such as meals and lodging".
 Rough Guides recommends Warm Showers as means to improve security of solo female cyclists.
 Warm Showers helps bicycle travelers to balance the self-reliance of camping and hotels with opportunities for social encounters.
 Warm Showers has a positive effect on rural communities, both socially and economically.
-Many users of the platform cycle for health reasons or to reduce their carbon footprint and to be environmentally friendly.
+Many users of the platform cycle for health reasons or to be environmentally friendly.
 Cultural exchange and social connection do also play a role.

-The organization received donations of $100,641 in 2015, $84,009 in 2016, $115,324 in 2017, $128,626 in 2018, $111,089 in 2019, $169,837 in 2020 and $329,052 in 2021.

 History

 The concept was inspired by cyclist John Mosley in 1976 by placing an ad in the U.S. magazine Bike World, which requested to sign up for a hospitality list.
-A list of 800 names and contact infos was put into a rolodex for almost 30 years.
-The name of the organization was Touring Cyclist Hospitality Directory back then.
+A list of 800 names and contact info was put into a rolodex for almost 30 years.
+The name of the organization was Touring Cyclist Hospitality Directory.
 Mosley provided touring cyclists with copies of pages from the rolodex.

 A Canadian couple, Terry Zmrhal and Geoff Cashmen, founded Warm Showers in 1993 as a continuation of Touring Cyclist Hospitality Directory.
 They created a database from the existing members of biking-hospitality organizations.
 In 1996, Roger Gravel became responsible for the platform.
 In 2005, Randy Fay created the website based on the existing database.

-As of 2018, Seth Portner was the executive director of Warm Showers.
-In 2019, Tahverlee Anglen provided management services.
-In 2021, Jerry Kopack is noted as the principal officer of the organization.